buddhist-uni/buddhist-uni.github.io/_content/canon/ud5.1.md

 year: 2008
 ---

-The Queen gives the King an honest answer, and the Buddha gives us the very pith of ethics.
+A Queen gives her King an honest answer, and the Buddha gives us the very pith of ethics.